dask/dask/docs/source/setup.rst

       SLURM, SGE, TORQUE, LSF, and so on
     - :doc:`Kubernetes <setup/kubernetes>`: Deploy Dask with the
       popular Kubernetes resource manager using either Helm or a native deployment.
+    - `YARN <https://dask-yarn.readthedocs.io/en/latest/>`_: Deploy Dask on
+      YARN clusters, such as are found in traditional Hadoop installations.
     - :doc:`Python API (advanced) <setup/python-advanced>`: Create
       ``Scheduler`` and ``Worker`` objects from Python as part of a distributed Tornado TCP application.
 This page is useful for those building custom